And previously...

 2 April - Discovering Robert Paul at Cambridge Museum of Technology, 2 - 5pm.
 The Old Pumping Station, Cheddars Lane, Cambridge.
-I'll be showing a selection of Paul's films and talking
+I showed a selection of Paul's films and talked

 about how he accidentally became one of Britain's and the world's cinema pioneers.
-Joshua Nall of the Whipple Museum will be exploring his importance for the history of electrical instrument design and manufacture.
+Joshua Nall of the Whipple Museum explained his importance for the history of electrical instrument design and manufacture.

 https://www.museumoftechnology.com/calendar/2022/4/2/discovering-robert-paul-cinema-pioneer-and-inventor